No. 1 Alabama rolls to 56-14 win over Louisiana-Lafayette

 THE TAKEAWAY

-Louisiana-Lafayette: Billy Napier, a former Alabama receivers coach, joins the ranks of ex-Nick Saban assistants who haven’t beaten their former boss.
+Louisiana-Lafayette: Napier, a former Alabama receivers coach, joins the ranks of ex-Saban assistants who haven’t beaten their former boss.
 Saban is 14-0 against former underlings, including last week over Texas A&M’s Jimbo Fisher.

 Alabama: Fourth straight game against teams that aren’t ranked.
 Did what it’s supposed to in such an obvious mismatch: Take care of business early.